Mission and Purpose

 Facilities would be centrally located in the neighborhood or community, and might include small to medium sized homes, which would be remodeled or arranged to provide some or all of the services listed below to community members.

 All services would be non-clinical in nature and would not require any particular certification or liability insurance.
-These would be available at no cost to community members.
+These would be available at no cost to community members and could include:

 Other Possible Services (May be Fee-based)